The Aharonov-Bohm effect in mesoscopic Bose-Einstein condensates: Results

-{\em Open system--} To study the properties of a filled ring, in Fig.\ref{currentStatGraph} we couple particle reservoirs with the leads to drive a current through the now open system. \rev{We model it using the Lindblad master equation ${\pdif{\rho}{t}=-\frac{i}{\hbar}\left[H,\rho\right]-\frac{1}{2}\sum_m\left\{\cn{L}{m}\an{L}{m},\rho\right\}+\sum_m\an{L}{m}\rho\cn{L}{m}}$ for the reduced density matrix (tracing out the baths) \cite{breuer2002theory}.
-The bath-lead coupling is assumed to be weak and within the Born-Markov approximation.
-We consider two types of reservoirs: First, reservoirs allowing multiple particles per state ${L_1=\sqrt{\Gamma n_\text{S}}\cn{a}{S}}$, ${L_2=\sqrt{\Gamma (n_\text{S}+1)}\an{a}{S}}$, ${L_3=\sqrt{\Gamma n_\text{D}}\cn{a}{D}}$ and ${L_4=\sqrt{\Gamma (n_\text{D}+1)}\an{a}{D}}$ ($n_\text{S}$ ($n_\text{D}$) is the density of the source (drain) site if uncoupled to the ring).
-Second, reservoirs with a single particle per state and (which enforces the Pauli-principle) ${L_1=\sqrt{\Gamma/2(1+f)}\cn{a}{S}}$, ${ L_2=\sqrt{\Gamma/2(1-f)}\an{a}{S}}$, ${L_3=\sqrt{\Gamma /2(1-f)}\cn{a}{D}}$ and ${L_4=\sqrt{ \Gamma/2(1+f)}\an{a}{D}}$ ($f$ characterizes the atom imbalance between source and drain reservoirs, with ${f=1}$ being the source reservoir full and the drain reservoir empty).
-We solve the equations for the steady-state of the density matrix ${\pdif{\rho_\text{{SS}}}{t}=0}$ numerically\cite{guo2017dissipatively}.
-The current operator is ${j=-iK(\cn{a}{\text{S}}\an{a}{0}-\cn{a}{0}\an{a}{\text{S}})}$.
-The expectation value is calculated as ${\avg{j}=\text{Tr}(j\rho_\text{SS})}$.
-We generalize the particle statistics with the parameter $\eta$ (${\eta=\{0,2\}}$ fermions, ${\eta=1}$ bosons, else anyons) using the transformation ${\cn{a}{n}\rightarrow\cn{a}{n}\prod_{j=n+1}^{L}\expU{i\pi (1-\eta)\nn{}{j}}}$\cite{amico1998one,keilmann2011statistically,greschner2015anyon}.} \rev{For vanishing particle-particle interactions, we found the matching conditions between the equilibrium scattering-based results of B\"uttiker et al.\cite{buttiker1984quantum} and non-equilibrium steady state currents -- Fig.\ref{currentStatGraph} a).
+\rev{For vanishing atom-atom interactions, the equilibrium scattering-based results of B\"uttiker et al.\cite{buttiker1984quantum} and the non-equilibrium steady state current yield similar result -- Fig.\ref{currentStatGraph}d).
 Next, we enforce the Pauli-principle (${U=\infty}$) in both leads and ring and vary the particle statistics and the average number of particles in the system (filling factor).
-Fermions are then non-interacting, while anyons and bosons interact more strongly with increasing filling.} \rev{We found that the type of particle (Boson, fermion, anyon \rev{as defined in \cite{amico1998one}}) and inter-particle interaction has a profound influence on the Aharonov-Bohm effect--Fig.\ref{currentStatGraph} b) - e).
-While non-interacting particles react strongly to an applied flux, interacting bosons have only weak dependence on the flux.
+Fermions are then non-interacting, while anyons and bosons interact more strongly with increasing filling.} \rev{Now, we use the open system method to characterize the steady-state current.
+We found that the type of particle and inter-particle interaction has a profound influence on the Aharonov-Bohm effect--Fig.\ref{currentStatGraph} e) - h).
+While non-interacting fermions or bosons react strongly to an applied flux, interacting bosons have only weak dependence on the flux.
 Fermions have zero current at the degeneracy point, while anyons have a specific point with minimal current, which depends on the reservoir properties.
-With increasing filling of hard-core bosons, scattering increases and Aharonov-Bohm effect vanishes.
-For fermions, it is independent of the particle density and for anyons it depends on the reservoir properties.} Remarkably, for interacting bosons in the strong coupling regime the Aharonov-Bohm effect is effectively suppressed\cite{tokuno2008dynamics}, whereas some structure in the transmission is observed for weak coupling.
-In summary, the Aharonov-Bohm effect in the mesoscopic regime does experience a non-trivial cross-over as a function of interaction, carrier statistics and the ring-lead coupling strength.
+When the filling of atoms in the ring is increased, fermions show no change in the current.
+However, for anyons a shift of the Aharonov-Bohm minimum in flux is observed.
+The minimum weakens the closer the statistical factor is to the bosonic exchange factor.
+For hard-core bosons, we find that the current becomes minimal at half-flux for low filling, however {\it vanishes with increasing filling.} The scattering between atoms increases with the filling factor, washing out the Aharonov-Bohm effect. }